Corn with Spinach and Cheese

 • Olive oil – 1 teaspoon

-Boil the corn cob in a pressure-cooker: one whistle on high heat, another whistle on low.
+Boil the corn cob.
+I do it in a pressure-cooker: one whistle on high heat, another whistle on low.
 Let cool.
 Pluck the corn kernels out from the cob.

-Wash and finely chop spinach leaves.
-Cook uncovered in half a cup of water with a pinch of salt, till all the water evaporates.
-Mash lightly.
+Wash spinach leaves thoroughly and finely chop them.
+Cook the spinach uncovered in half a cup of water with a pinch of salt, till all of the water evaporates.
+Mash the cooked spinach lightly.

 In a non-stick pan, heat olive oil and butter[1].
 Add the corn kernels with a pinch of salt, and sauté on medium flame for 2-3 minutes.

-Add boiled spinach, milk and chilly flakes to sautéed corn.
+Add boiled mashed spinach, milk and chili flakes to sautéed corn.
 Let cook for another 2 minutes.

 Add grated cheese, stir and cook till the cheese melts and spreads across the dish evenly [1 minute].